tylermenezes/www-old/content/press/index.md

-Tyler Menezes is the Executive Director at SRND, where he works to increase diverse Computer Science enrollment across North America by inspiring underrepresented students to give coding a try.
+Tyler Menezes is the Executive Director at CodeDay, where he works to increase diverse Computer Science enrollment across North America by inspiring underrepresented students to give coding a try.

 Born in Canada but raised in the Pacific Northwest, he briefly attended the University of Washington before